 - Take a JR Limited Express train (Azusa or Kaiji) from Shinjuku Station to Otsuki, then transfer to the Fujikyuko Railway for Kawaguchiko.
-The journey takes approximately 2 hours and 20 minutes, and costs between 3,290 and 3,910 yen one way, depending on whether a transfer in Takao/Tachikawa is required, and whether you’re traveling on a weekday or weekend.
+The journey takes approximately 2 hours and 20 minutes, and costs between ¥3,290 and ¥3,910 one way, depending on whether a transfer in Takao/Tachikawa is required, and whether you’re traveling on a weekday or weekend.

 - Take the JR Chuo Special Rapid Service instead, following the same route.
-It takes 10-20 minutes longer, but only costs 2,460 yen each way.
+It takes 10-20 minutes longer, but only costs ¥2,460 each way.

 Note that some trains on the Fujikyuko Railway stop at Fuji-Q Highland too.

-On weekends and public holidays, you can also take advantage of the special Holiday Rapid Fujisan train that runs from Shinjuku to Kawaguchiko.
-It departs at 8:14 am and gets you to Kawaguchiko Station in about two hours and 15 minutes, costing roughly 2,500 yen one way.
+On weekends and public holidays in summer, you can also take advantage of the special Holiday Rapid Fujisan train that runs from Shinjuku to Kawaguchiko.
+It departs at 8:14am and gets you to Kawaguchiko Station in about two hours and 15 minutes, costing ¥2,460 one way without a reserved seat.
 You can also take the similar Rapid Fujisan service on Fridays.
-These trains head back to Tokyo in the late afternoon.
+These trains head back to Tokyo in the late afternoon, around 4pm.

-On weekends and public holidays, there is also, we have been told, a once-a-day Narita Express (N’EX) train running directly from the airport to Kawaguchiko Station.
-It leaves Narita Airport at 9:15 am and gets to Kawaguchiko at 12:43 pm.
-A one-way ticket costs somewhere in the region of 7,000 yen—you’re paying for the convenience.
-It’s tricksome to find online, but ask at JR ticket offices about availability.
+Also on weekends and public holidays in summer, there is a once-a-day Narita Express (N’EX) train running directly from the airport to Kawaguchiko Station.
+It leaves Narita Airport Terminal 1 at 9:15am and gets to Kawaguchiko Station at 12:43pm.
+A one-way ticket costs in the region of ¥7,240—you’re paying for the convenience.
+Ask at JR ticket offices about availability.

-Cheapo tip: Between July and November, you can buy a Mount Fuji 5th Station Pass, which gives you rail access from Otsuki to Kawaguchiko, as well as hop on/off bus access up to the 5th Station, for 3,620 yen at Otsuki Station.
-This saves you around 700 yen.
+Cheapo tip: Between July and November, you can sometimes buy a Mount Fuji 5th Station Pass, which gives you rail access from Otsuki to Kawaguchiko, as well as hop on/off bus access up to the 5th Station, for around ¥3,620 at Otsuki Station.
+This saves you around ¥700.

-Note that the train times/routes listed in this article are subject to change from October 2017.
+Note that the times, routes and prices listed in this article are subject to change.